KauzClay/docs-tap/app-sso/how-to-guides/getting-started.hbs.md

 1. Deploy the workload by running:

-    ```bash
+    ```console
     kubectl apply -f config/workload.yaml
     ```

 The `ServiceClaim` connects your application to the `AppSSO AuthServer`.

 See the workload section of the Tanzu Application Platform Portal where you can find the URL for your workload at `https://tap-gui.YOUR-TAP-CLUSTER-DOMAIN`.